No serger, no problem! Learn six unique, simple ways to finish a seam on a sewing project without a serger!

 Using foot #5 (edge stitch foot).
 Top stitch along the folded edge of the seam.
 You’ll need to adjust your needle position to the left.

 To do this, just hit the arrow on the front of the machine until the needle is in the correct position.

-For this type of seam you are going to start by sewing your fabrics with the WRONG sides together.
+For this type of seam, start by sewing your fabrics with the WRONG sides together.
 A common misconception about french seams is that you start by sewing a very tiny seam allowance.
 This is not true.
-Sew with the same seam allowance you would normally use, otherwise your pattern may not align correctly.
+Sew with the same seam allowance you would typically use, otherwise, your pattern may not align correctly.

-Now turn the fabric with right sides together and using your fingers roll the fabric until the seam is worked out all the way to the edge.
+Turn the fabric so the right sides are together and use your fingers roll the fabric until the seam is worked out all the way to the edge.
 Now just stitch a seam along the edge.
-Make sure it’s deep enough to catch all of the raw edges, but try to keep it as small as possible so there is not a lot of bulk.
+Make sure it’s deep enough to catch all of the raw edges, but try to keep it as small as possible, so there is not a lot of bulk.